Aaradi89/make-your-game/README.md

-# Ali's Brick Breaker Game
+# Brick Breaker Game

-Ali's Brick Breaker Game is a browser-based game developed using HTML, CSS, and JavaScript.
+Brick Breaker Game is developed by `alaradi0`, `alalaradi` and `ameshaim`, it is a browser-based game developed using HTML, CSS, and JavaScript.
 It features classic gameplay with a paddle, ball, blocks, and lives tracking.
 The game is organized with modular JavaScript classes and files to manage each game component, enhancing readability and maintainability.

 ## Table of Contents
 - [Project Structure](#project-structure)